spnda/dart_minecraft/README.md

     await nbtFile.readFile();
     NbtCompound rootNode = nbtFile.root;
     // You can now read information from your [rootNode].
-    // for example, rootNode["servers"] will return a child,
+    // for example, rootNode[0] will return the first child,
-    // if it exists.
+    // if present.
 }
 ```